Managing apps with Save and Publish

 - Test the app: All users should see the updates made by app authors.
 Here is the latest app running in the web browser.

 - Check version: Choose See all versions in Studio and you will be directed to the app’s Versions tab in PowerApps portal.
-Version 2 is now Live to end users
+Version 2 is now Live to

 4. Restoring app versions